tmtxt/CryptoCurrency/README.md

 Replace `"YOUR_TOKEN_HERE"` with the user token of the bot.
 You can get it by creating a new bot over at the [Discord Dev Dashboard](https://discordapp.com/developers/applications/me)

 After you completed all of those steps you should be able to start the bot by running the "run.bat"-file in the downloaded folder.

 # How do I use the bot?

 By default, the bot should display the current exchange rate of a currency of your choice in its "playing..." status.
 If that's the case, you know that the bot is running!
 Now, you can type `/cc` (or whatever prefix you chose) to display the current exchange rates for the most common Crypto Currencies!

 ⚠️ Don't forget to invite the bot to your server!

+# Docker Image

+Simply set env `TOKEN` and start the docker container